gael-p/openclassrooms/PHP_Symfony_Application_Developer/Project_5/README.md

 4. Open a command terminal at the root of the project and use the following commands:\
   4.1. **composer install** *(this command allows you to install the project's dependencies)\
   4.2. **composer dump-autoload** *(this command allows you to update your autoloader)*
 5. Launch your website.
-For this, there are several solutions:/\
+For this, there are several solutions:\
   5.1.
 Use a web server (MAMP, XAMPP...).\
   5.2.
 Launch a terminal from the root of the project and use the following command: **php -S localhost:8000 -t public**